greatscottgadgets/hackrf/docs/source/installing_hackrf_software.rst

 Windows: Binaries
 +++++++++++++++++

+Windows users can use `radioconda <https://github.com/ryanvolz/radioconda>`__ to get the required binaries installed.

-Binaries are available as build artifacts under the 'Actions'-tab on github `here <https://github.com/greatscottgadgets/hackrf/actions>`__.
+Alternatively, binaries are available as build artifacts under the 'Actions'-tab on github `here <https://github.com/greatscottgadgets/hackrf/actions>`__ (GitHub Login needed).